vinaybist/MCP/MCPSecuirty.md

 ## MCP architecture
 MCP is a client server architecture.
 In this protocol there are 3 main actors - MCP Host, MCP Client and MCP Server.
+MCP Host - System which holds the MCP clients or home for MCP Clients or where Client code runs.
+For example Desktop Computer or Mobile Phone
+MCP Client - The piece of software or application which invokes Tools, insert prompts (user provided) and can query for Resources.
+For example Claude Desktop, Cursor or Windsurf.
+MCP Server - The piece of software or API which abstract Tools logic.
+It exposes Resources and Prompts (code provided)

 ![image](https://github.com/user-attachments/assets/d3dd90e6-e364-404f-b184-1dbf8c9bab24)
 -- Above diagram is referenced from Anthropic blog